| From left to right are Savannah College of Art & Design head coach Ashley

 Riders, coaches, parents and fans were accustomed to the year-end Nationals event taking place

+over four days, starting on a Thursday and concluding on a Sunday.
 But this time the event was held over only three days.
 This is because English and Western

 classes could be held in separate indoor rings under the same roof within the indoor complex